Climate Action > Shifting to Renewable Energy

 RE100 Initiative

 Committed to transitioning to renewable energy, we joined RE100, a global initiative that drives renewable energy transition.
 We are continuously expanding renewable energy through diverse procurement strategies.
 In particular, Samsung Electronics is expanding the PPA (Power Purchase Agreement) for global businesses by developing competitive renewable energy projects and engaging in activities such as collaborating with stakeholders to streamline PPA policies.
-As a member of the RE100 Advisory Committee, Samsung Electronics will play a pivotal role in driving engaging discussions in line with the initiative’s strategy and policy recommendations over the next two years (March 2024–February 2026).
+As a member of the RE100 Advisory Committee (March 2024-February 2028), Samsung Electronics takes part in discussions on the initiative’s strategy and policy recommendations.

 ACEC (Asia Clean Energy Coalition)

-As a founding member, Samsung Electronics actively participates alongside other global companies in the Steering Committee, Strategy Advisory Group, and Country Working Groups of the ACEC, jointly established in 2022 by the Climate Group, the Global Wind Energy Council, and the World Resources Institute to accelerate the shift to renewable energy and decarbonize power grids in Asia.
+Samsung Electronics is one of the founding members of the ACEC, jointly established in 2022 by the Climate Group, the Global Wind Energy Council, and the World Resources Institute to accelerate the shift to renewable energy and decarbonize power grids in Asia.
+We actively participate in its Steering Committee, Strategy Advisory Group, and Country Working Groups, alongside other global companies.

-In particular, we continue to make efforts to create a favorable renewable energy environment in our primary production bases, South Korea and Vietnam.
-We collaborate with ACEC members through initiatives such as attending corporate meetings to increase transparency in South Korea's Green Premium Program and proposing policy enhancements.
-In Vietnam, a decree for the DPPA was issued in July 2024 as a result of collective engagement with the Vietnamese government to introduce a renewable energy PPA mechanism.
-We are continuously communicating with stakeholders to improve the mechanism.
-Key ACEC outreach activities include:
+In particular, we continue our efforts to create a favorable renewable energy environment in our primary production bases, South Korea and Vietnam.
+We collaborate with ACEC members through both direct and indirect initiatives, such as attending corporate meetings to increase the transparency of South Korea's Green Premium Program and proposing policy enhancements.
+In Vietnam, our collective engagement with the Vietnamese government to introduce a renewable energy PPA mechanism led to the issuance of the Direct Power Purchase Agreement (DPPA) decree in July 2024.
+In January 2026, we successfully signed Vietnam's first DPPA via the national power grid.

 • November 2024 - APAC Wind Energy Summit - "Time 4 Action: Corporate Sourcing" Session